raulgergely/salonPrestige/README.md

 ## Overview

-Glamour Beauty Salon aims to provide an enjoyable and efficient online experience for clients seeking our makeup services.
+Salon Prestige aims to provide an enjoyable and efficient online experience for clients seeking our makeup services.
 The application facilitates access to service information, enables online bookings, and offers a gallery showcasing our work.

 ![Screenshot of the homepage](public/images/salon.png)